Information-based measure of nonlocality: Communication cost of nonlocal correlations

-More generally, we can perform a parallel simulation of $N$ identical NS-boxes, schematically represented in Fig.~\ref{fig2}a.
+as $P_M(a)$ maximizes the conditional entropy.
+This equation implies Eq.~(\ref{bound_cost}), which can be seen by explicitly performing the derivation of the conditional entropy.
+Thus, from Eqs.~(\ref{Lbar},\ref{bound_cost}), we have that $\bar L[P(a)]\le{\cal C}+1$.
+Since this inequality holds for every $P(a)$, we have that $L(a)\le{\cal C}+1$.

+If block-coding of many parallel instances of $k$ is employed, the minimal expected length $L(a)$ per instance turns out to be equal to $\cal C$ in the asymptotic limit of infinite instances.
+However, block-coding of $k$ is not the most general compression method in the case of a parallel simulation of NS-boxes.
+A more general protocol simulating $N$ NS-boxes, which is schematically represented in Fig.~\ref{fig2}a, is as follows.
 The $i$th box has input $a^i$ and outcome $r^i$ on one side (Alice side), and input $b^i$ and outcome $s^i$ on the other side (Bob side).
 Alice chooses the input $(a^1,\dots,a^N)\equiv \vec a$ and gets the outcome $(r^1,\dots,r^N)\equiv \vec r$.
 Similarly, Bob chooses the input $(b^1,\dots,b^N)\equiv\vec b$ and gets the outcome $(s^1,\dots,s^N)\equiv\vec s$.
-The simulation of the NS-boxes through a shared variable $y$ and the communication of a variable $k$ is represented in Fig.~\ref{fig2}b.
-The simulation scheme is the same as for a single box, with $a$, $b$, $r$ and $s$ replaced by $\vec a$, $\vec b$, $\vec r$ and $\vec s$.
-The protocol exactly simulates the $N$ boxes if \be \ee Each parallelized protocol has $N$ as a free parameter.
-The asymptotic communication cost of the protocol is equal to $\lim_{N\rightarrow\infty}{\cal C}^{par}/N\equiv {\cal C}^{asym}$, where ${\cal C}^{par}$ is the communication cost of the parallelized simulation.
+Hereafter, we always use a superscript as a label of the NS-boxes.
+The parallel simulation of $N$ NS-boxes is the same as for a single box, with $a$, $b$, $r$ and $s$ replaced by $\vec a$, $\vec b$, $\vec r$ and $\vec s$.
+This more general scheme produces a global variable $k$ with a probability depending on the overall input $\vec a$.
+The protocol exactly simulates the $N$ boxes if \be \sum_k\int dy P(\vec s|y\,\vec b\,k)P(k,\vec r|y\,\vec a)\rho(y)= \prod_i P(r^i,s^i|a^i,b^i). \ee Each parallelized protocol has $N$ as a free parameter.
+The asymptotic communication cost of the protocol is defined as $\lim_{N\rightarrow\infty}{\cal C}^{par}/N\equiv {\cal C}^{asym}$, where ${\cal C}^{par}$ is the communication cost of the parallelized simulation.
 In this case, the maximization in Eq.~(\ref{comm_cost}) is performed over the space of joint input distributions $P(a_1\dots a_N)$.
-We define the {\it asymptotic nonlocal capacity} of the NS-box as the minimum of ${\cal C}^{asym}$ among the parallelized protocols.
-The asymptotic nonlocal capacity is denoted by ${\cal C}_{nl}^{asym}$.
+We define the {\it nonlocal capacity} of the NS-box as the minimum of ${\cal C}^{asym}$ among the parallelized protocols.
+The nonlocal capacity is denoted by ${\cal C}_{nl}^{asym}$.